How to evaluate and analyse Reits

-- Economic outlook affects S-REITs in varying sectors (commercial, healthcare, hospitality, industrial and retail) differently
+- The economic outlook affects S-Reits in varying sectors (commercial, healthcare, hospitality, industrial and retail), differently.

-- Yields, interest rates, weighted average lease expiry and net asset value are useful metrics to evaluate REITs on
+- Yields, interest rates, weighted average lease expiry and net asset value are some useful metrics to evaluate Reits on.

-In Singapore, they are required by law to distribute 90% of their income as dividends to unitholders.
+In Singapore, Reits are required by law to distribute 90% of their income as dividends to unitholders.
 These distributions are also tax exempt.

-As with most things in life, do your due diligence by understanding the S-REIT landscape and taking note of some key points before jumping into your first REIT investment.
+Like most things in life, do your due diligence by understanding the S-Reit landscape and taking note of these key points before jumping into your first Reit investment.

 1. Economic outlook

-That said, most REITs have mandates that focus on a particular sector – Commercial, Industrial, Healthcare, Hospitality and Retail.
-This means you are best placed to understand the outlook of the individual sectors.
+That said, most Reits have mandates that focus on a particular sector – Commercial, Industrial, Healthcare, Hospitality and Retail.
+This is why you should have an idea of the outlook of the individual sectors.

-For S-REITs with mandates that require them to invest mostly in foreign property (like Manulife US REIT and Cromwell European REIT), understanding the economic and property outlook in those countries can go a long way to helping you decide on when the right time to invest is.
+When you are considering S-Reits with mandates that require them to invest mostly in foreign property (e.g. Manulife US Reit), understand the economic and property outlook in those countries before deciding to invest.

 2. Yield and frequency of payouts

-A favourite measure used by dividend seeking investors is yield which is related to the risk potential and growth prospects of a REIT.
-Historical yields are calculated by taking the distribution or dividend per unit in a REIT paid to investors divided by its current unit price.
+Yield, which is related to the risk potential and growth prospects of a Reit, is one of the main metrics used by dividend-seeking investors.
+Historical yields are calculated by taking the distribution or dividend per unit in a Reit paid to investors divided by its current unit price.

 3. Interest rate environment

-Similarly, falling interest rates typically support the prices of these instruments.
-Moreover, a lower interest rate environment may also present an opportunity for REIT managers to refinance loans ahead of their maturity at a lower rate as well as take up new loans for future expansion.
+A lower interest rate environment may present an opportunity for Reit managers to refinance loans ahead of their maturity at a lower rate as well as take up new loans for future expansion.

-But there is a caveat: if interest rates are falling because of a coming recession, they won't help the prices of dividend-paying stock or REITs.
+But there is a caveat: If interest rates are falling because of a coming recession, they won't help the prices of dividend-paying stocks or Reits.

 4. Weighted average lease expiry (WALE)

-The WALE is one of the main metrics used to assess the health of a REIT.
-It measures the average time to expiry of existing leases of properties in a REIT based on the area a tenant occupies and the rent it pays to the REIT.
-If a REIT’s WALE is 4.5, this means current leases have an average of 4.5 years before the end of the contract.
+WALE measures the average time to expiry of existing leases of properties in a Reit based on the area a tenant occupies and the rent it pays to the Reit.
+If a Reit's WALE is 4.5, this means current leases have an average of 4.5 years before the end of the contract.

 Likewise, a longer WALE can be an assurance to investors during an economic downturn as the tenants are locked into their tenancy agreements for a longer time.